 Caning might have been an effective method of discipline in the past.
 Many parents use this method of punishment as it was the way they were brought up and it works.

 However, mums and dads today are more well-informed and educated.
 With parenting tips readily available at their fingertips, parents are aware of how corporal punishment can be harmful to children.
-Today, most parents would not away from the cane, or only use it as a last resort.
+Today, most parents would steer away from the cane, or only use it as a last resort.

 There are two different schools of thoughts towards caning.
-When it is used properly and with appropriate follow up, caning is certainly not barbaric.
+When it is used properly and with appropriate follow-up, caning is certainly not barbaric.
 If you are a parent who is still set on using the traditional rod, here are a few important pointers to remember.

-Focus on your child’s behavior
+Focus on your child’s behaviour

 The aim of the punishment is to teach your child right from wrong, and that there are consequences for wrong actions – NOT to harm them.
 Restrain from hurting your child.

 There is a grey area between abusing a child and punishing them with a cane – ensure you are punishing.
 Do not punish on impulse, this defeats the purpose of caning a child and pushes on the line of abuse.